A guide to what to do in the event of a nuclear attack

 4.)
 Wear protective clothing

 5.)
-Take protective equipment
+Take protective measures

 6.)
 Evacuation according to instructions